 The lingo used amongst sex traffickers and their victims can help you better understand tactics and the specific words to look out for.

 It’s easy to say you are active in the fight against human sex trafficking, but it is time to take action.
-Cyber Dive is partnered with local Arizona organizations like Streetlight USA and Phoenix Dream Center.
+Cyber Dive has partnered with local Arizona organizations like Streetlight USA and Phoenix Dream Center.
 Both of these organizations provide housing and rehabilitation programs for sex trafficking survivors.
 Survivors are provided with a stable home and support system, prioritizing their recovery and future goals.
 Cyber Dive is committed to making our monitoring tools the ultimate resources to aid in the fight against human trafficking.

 As we continue to do our part, we encourage you to find ways to spread awareness and make impactful changes in your own community.
 You can start small by educating your family and making sure your children understand the severity of this issue.
 Make effective changes in the way they use social media so that you can feel confident that they are safely exploring and minimizing their risk of becoming a victim to this horrific crime.